 Extra weight can put pressure on your hips and knees, which can cause the cartilage in your joints to deteriorate faster.
-The Arthritis Foundation reports a link between being overweight and an increased risk of OA of the hand.
-Excess fat tissue is thought to produce chemicals that inflame and damage your joints.

 Joint injuries or repetitive motion can lead to cartilage breakdown and OA.
 If the muscles supporting your joints are imbalanced or weak, this can also lead to cartilage breakdown.